-Adobe Photography Plans and subscriptions explained
+Adobe Photography Plans and subscriptions explained, with all the changes announced in January 2025

 All of Adobe’s professional Creative Cloud applications are subscription only.
 You can still buy Adobe Photoshop Elements and Premiere Elements for a one-off fee, but all the rest, including Photoshop and Lightroom, are subscription only.